 Grilled lamb chops are an easy dinner that you can have ready to eat in 10 minutes!
 A chimichurri marinade adds the flavour of fresh herbs to the juicy chops.
 This grilling recipe makes a delicious summer dinner.

-Today I’m sharing with you this very easy grilled lamb recipe since you all love my other favorite lamb recipe: Garlic Butter Lamb Chops Recipe.
+Today I’m sharing with you this very easy grilled lamb recipe since you’re enjoying my other lamb chop recipes: Garlic Butter Lamb Chops Recipe, Garlic Herb Lamb Chops Recipe and Lamb Chops with Creamy Mustard Sauce.
 I’m sure you’ll enjoy this new lamb chops recipe during summer because it’s perfect for grilling season, healthy and super flavourful.

 What kind of lamb is best for grilled lamb chops?

 Lamb chops are cut from several different parts of the animal, including the shoulder, loin, ribs, and sirloin.
 Typically the packaged lamb chops available in the grocery store are cut from the ribs or shoulder.

 Packages marked “petite” or “small” are lamb rib chops.
 Shoulder lamb chops have more meat and are thicker, but are not as tender as the rib meat.

 Either of these cuts of lamb work well for grilled lamb chops.
 The chops are small enough that they cook to juicy perfection in less than 10 minutes!

 How to grill lamb chops

 To ensure that the grilled lamb chops are tender, flavourful, and juicy, there are a couple of simple but important steps to follow.